markwal/OctoPrint-PolarCloud/README.md

 compile the cryptography package.
 It should be a reasonable wait on a Raspberry Pi Zero, 2 or 3 though.

+## Install CuraEngine Legacy plugin

+Octoprint newer than version 1.3.10 requires that the CuraEngine Legacy slicing plugin be installed.
+If running the Polar Cloud Plugin 1.9 or newer, CuraEngine Legacy slicer needs to be installed.

 ## Enable Polar Cloud timelapses

 To create timelapse movies in the format required by the Polar Cloud, the